DelaFuenteJavier/delafuentejavier.github.io/_pages/about.md

 In 2023, I earned a PhD with honors in Microbiology and began my postdoctoral work through a collaboration between San Millán’s lab and the [Álvaro Sánchez lab](https://sanchezlaboratory.weebly.com/).
 During this time, I focused on identifying genomic patterns that could help predict the emergence of clinically relevant plasmid–bacteria associations.

 In 2025, supported by a Juan de la Cierva fellowship, I joined [Macarena Toll-Riera’s lab](https://www.ibe.upf-csic.es/evolutionary-microbiology-group) at the Institute of Evolutionary Biology (IBE–UPF–CSIC).
 In Toll-Riera’s lab,In the Toll-Riera lab, I focus on exploring how bacteria respond to thermal perturbations and their implications.

+In my free time, I enjoy mountain biking and video games, but my true passion is [human castles (castells)](https://patrimoni.gencat.cat/en/collection/castells).
+Castells embody everything I strive for in my research: teamwork, dedication, and a spirit of self-improvement to reach ever higher in the pursuit of knowledge.